 CINCINNATI -- What an upset it could have been.

-Fifteen years ago this week, the University of Cincinnati's football team nearly defeated Ohio State before a record crowd at Paul Brown Stadium -- but two dropped touchdown passes in the final minute and a game-ending interception cemented OSU's 23-19 victory.
+In 2002, the University of Cincinnati's football team nearly defeated Ohio State before a record crowd at Paul Brown Stadium -- but two dropped touchdown passes in the final minute and a game-ending interception cemented OSU's 23-19 victory.

-Minter, now a Florida Tech defensive coordinator and defensive line coach, still remembers the Sept.
+Minter still remembers the Sept.
 21, 2002 game against Ohio State as if it were yesterday.